4 Practical Questions on Using Your Money

 - What items do you purchase and then throw out quickly, and which do you keep for longer periods of time?

 Do you have your own starter questions for family discussions?
-Please send them to me at firstname.lastname@example.org.
+Let me know in the comments.